 Assuming you’ll be traveling with one other person, then a budget of around NTD 1,200 per day for three days should be plenty.
 This takes into account a moderately priced hotel, inexpensive meals, transportation, and pocket wifi rental.

-This is highly subjective.
-It depends on several factors like hotel preference and number of travel companions.
+This depends on many factors like hotel preference and number of travel companions.
 We booked a room at a boutique hotel for about NTD 1,170 a night.
 Expect to pay much less if you’re staying in a dorm room.

 Again, this is subjective, but based on our experience, I’d say around NTD 200-300 a day per person with drinks.
 This is at inexpensive restaurants like Gongzheng Baozi or Dongdamen Night Market stalls.
 Budget more if you plan on dining at fancier restaurants.